AlbanCrepel/vue-displacement-slideshow/README.md

 The first image of the array is displayed at first.
 When we call the `next` method while currently showing the last image, it will go to the first image.
 When we call the `previous` method while currently showing the first image, it will go to the last image.

+The images are displayed as we would use `background-size:cover` in CSS.

 ## License